aleksarn12321/talking-arch/about.md

 * Keith Hinton
 * Tyler Littlefield

 and too many others to name here; you know who you are.
 Also, heartfelt gratitude goes to the [Archiso](https://git.archlinux.org/archiso.git/) developers, who maintain the official Arch Linux iso build system.
-We can't thank you enough for all the great work you do.
+I can't thank you enough for all the great work you do.